 The funding for data collection covers all costs associated with collection of all types of indicators, this includes fees for Country Experts, Country Coordinators, and Regional Managers as well as staff costs to maintain the competencies and organization at the V-Dem Institute.
 It also includes development of the unique and highly complex research infrastructure that has been built over the course of this project and which is the foundation on which V-Dem rests.
-We would like to point out that Kellogg Institute of Notre Dame and the University of Gothenburg, have provided substantial funds for all phases of the project.
-We are very grateful to all our funders, which in detail are presented here (link to funders page).
+We would like to point out that Kellogg Institute of Notre Dame provided important contributions in the early phases of the project, and that the University of Gothenburg has provided substantial co-funding during all phases of the project and continues to do so.
+We are very grateful to all our funders, which in detail are presented here.

-Outreach and Communications
+4.3 Outreach and Communications

 Numerous projects and papers based on V-Dem data are being produced by academics and professionals.
 The V-Dem team is working hard to make V-Dem a useful and accessible source for as many as possible and to facilitate usage of V-Dem data for policy makers, researchers, students, and media around the world.
-As of today, more than 80,000 users downloaded the data.
+As of today, more than 123,118 users downloaded the dataset.

-V-Dem Institute has a visiting scholar program for individuals who are leading international scholars in the field of research on democracy.
-The scholar gets to spend a week at the V-Dem Institute, University of Gothenburg, to present their work and work on a research theme related to V-Dem.
-The V-Dem Institute is on a regular basis organizing seminars focusing on topics such as democratization, effects of democratization, electoral violence, persistence of inequality in new democracies etc. The seminars are open for the general public.
-During 2015-2019, the Institute hosted 80+ visiting scholars.
+V-Dem Institute has a visiting scholar program for leading international scholars in the field of democracy research.
+The scholars generally spend a week at the V-Dem Institute, University of Gothenburg, to present their work on a V-Dem related theme, such as democratization, effects of democratization, electoral violence, persistence of inequality in new democracies etc. The seminars are open for the general public.
+During 2015-2019, the Institute hosted 90+ visiting scholars.

-The V-Dem Institute hosts an annual conference at University of Gothenburg, as well as smaller workshops, as means to further stimulate innovative collaborations and as additional venues for generating new ideas and publicizing the results of research conducted with V-Dem data.
-The annual policy dialogue conference bridges the gap between analysis and practice and aims to shed light on questions relating to democracy support and governance.
-The conference serves as a meeting platform for practitioners, policy makers, and academics and is usually attended by 100-120 external participants.
-During the 2015, 2016, 2017, 2018 conferences, participants from organizations such as International IDEA, CIDE, Dialogue and Peace, DIFD, ECES, European Association for Local Democracy, Forum Syd, ICLD, Göteborg & CO, Sida, NIMD, Danish Ministry for Foreign Affairs, Transparency International, OECD, IFES, and others were present.
+The V-Dem Institute hosts conferences at the University of Gothenburg, as well as smaller workshops, as means to further stimulate innovative collaborations and as additional venues for generating new ideas and publicizing the results of research conducted with V-Dem data.
+The annual policy dialogue conferences from 2015-2019 aimed to bridge the gap between analysis and practice and to shed light on questions relating to democracy support and governance.
+The conferences served as a meeting platform for practitioners, policy makers, and academics and is usually attended by 100-120 external participants.

 V-Dem is introduced at social science conferences throughout the world.
-This includes all leading international political science associations' meetings, at workshops organized with by Regional Managers in Asia, Africa, Eastern Europe, and Latin America, and at meetings of regional political science associations (Africa, East Asia, Southeast Asia, Europe, Latin America, the United States).
+This includes the leading international political science associations' meetings, workshops organized by V-Dem Regional Managers in Asia, Africa, Eastern Europe, and Latin America, and at meetings of regional political science associations (Africa, East Asia, Southeast Asia, Europe, Latin America, the United States).

 One of V-Dem's core activities is producing high-quality research that provides insights into crucial questions such as the relationship between democracy and development, the conditions that make democracies endure, and the determinants of women's political empowerment.
-As of January 2019, 85 V-Dem Working Papers have been published on the V-Dem website covering a wide range of topics that have been downloaded some 50,000 times.
+As of January 2020, 97 V-Dem Working Papers have been published on the V-Dem website covering a wide range of topics that have been downloaded over 70,000 times.

-Since 2015 V-Dem is a part of SSRN (Social Science Research network) where the V-Dem Working Paper Series is published.
+Since 2015, V-Dem is a part of SSRN (Social Science Research network) where the V-Dem Working Paper Series is published.
 SSRN is a worldwide collaborative of over 352,400 authors and more than 2.2 million users.
 SSRN's objective is to provide rapid worldwide distribution of research and to facilitate communication between researchers at the lowest possible cost.